rkyzk/ecopost/README.md

 - For DeletePosts view function, a program is wrriten to raise 403 error in case forbidden attempts are made (line 232, 237-238 in views.py.)
 I first used Mixins, but it resulted in error so instead I wrote this program (discussed further in 'Bugs' section).

 - - -
+## Deployment Process

+1. Create an app on Heroku:
+- On the dashboard on Heroku, click “New.”
+- Click “Create new app”
+- Name the app and select the region.
+- Click “Create app”

+2. Create a database on ElephantSQL.com:

+3. At the top level in the project, make env.py file and write the following:

+`import os`

+`os.environ[“DATABASE_URL”] = “” // write copied URL from Elphant SQL`
+`os.environ[“SECRET_KEY”] = “” // make up a secret key`
+`os.environ[“PORT”] = "8000"`
+`os.environ[“CLOUDINARY_URL”] = “” // copy and paste the cloudinary url`

+4. Save the file, add the file name env.py to .gitignore file so the content won’t be published on Github.

+5. In settings.py, add the following:

+`import os`
+`import dj_database_url`
+`if os.path.isfile(‘env.py’):`
+`    import env`

+6. Replace SECRET_KEY as follows:
+`SECRET_KEY = os.environ.get(‘SECRET_KEY’)`

+7. Add the app’s URL on Heroku as allowed host `ALLOWED_HOSTS = [‘appname on Heroku’]`

+8. Comment out the original DATABASES and add the following:
+`DATABASES = {
+    ‘default’: dj_database_url.parse(os.environ.get(“DATABASE_URL”))
+    }`

+9. Make Procfile at the top level and write inside:
+`web: gunicorn appname.wsgi`

+10. Add the following so the summernote editor will be loaded when deployed.
+`X_FRAME_OPTIONS = ‘SAMEORIGIN’`

+11. Save, add, commit and push the change.
+Then run python3 manage.py migrate to migrate the database structure to the new ElephantSQL database.

+12. On Heroku dashboard, select the app, and open the Settings tab.
+Add the following config vars:
+DATABASE_URL, SECRET_KEY and PORT = 8000

+13. Go to “Deploy” tab, in the “Deployment method” section, select “Github.”
+Enter the project name in Github and click “connect.”
+Scroll down to the bottom of the page and click “Deploy Branch.”

+_ _ _
 ## Automated Testing
 Automated tests can be found in test_models.py, test_forms.py and test_views.py